SoupyzInc/SoupyzInc/README.md

 <!--
   Thanks for peeking under the hood!
-It's pretty neat right?
+It's pretty neat, right?

   While you are welcome to use this README as a guide, please DO NOT just blindly copy it.
 1. It's never good to blindly